ritabc/lox/clox/README.md

 7. Setup REPL and runFile functions to read user input (source code)
 8. setup barebones scanner to take as input stream of source code
 9. Implement barebones Pratt parser that can handle grouping, unary, numbers, and some binary ops
+10. Add macros and structs for storing lox's dynamic types

 ### Additional features
 ###### generated from exercises in text